 Warning sign #5: Slow or no monthly reports

 A good property manager will send you monthly property reports like clockwork.
 If you ask, it shouldn’t take more than a day to receive a copy of a repair invoice.
-If your property manager only has vague answers to your questions about the P&L, it’s another clear sign you should fire your manager and hire a new one.
+If your property manager only has vague answers to your questions about the P&L, it’s another sign you should strongly consider hiring a new one.